infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/OrdersApi.md

 <a id="createorderusingpost1"></a>
 # **CreateOrderUsingPOST1**
-> RestV2Order CreateOrderUsingPOST1 (RestCreateOrderRequest createOrderRequest)
+> RestV2Order CreateOrderUsingPOST1 (RestCreateOrderRequest restCreateOrderRequest)

 Create an Order